In today's economy, is it better to buy a home or rent?

 You are responsible for maintenance and repairs.
 When the HVAC needs replacing or the roof leaks, the financial responsibility falls entirely on you.

 Real estate is an "illiquid" asset.
-If you need to move quickly, it can take months to sell your home and the sell can involve high fees.
+If you need to move quickly, it can take months to sell your home and the sale can involve high fees.

 Market Risk: There is no guarantee your home will appreciate in value.
 If the real estate market dips, you could end up owing more on your mortgage than your home is worth.